flyingcircusio/doc/src/reference/security/data-protection.rst

 * Backups are transferred to backup servers at the same site using either an encrypted communication channel or the private storage network.
 Backup data may also be transferred to off-site backup servers to improve disaster recovery abilities.
+The transfer must be encrypted.

 * In addition to application data, a system can generate data at runtime that contains sensitive information, for example log files.
 Log files usually do